The DiskStation DS225+, first available in the US market on July 23, 2025, is Synology’s 2025 continuation of its 2-bay series in the Plus family.

 Robust DSM 7 operating system with tons of useful home and business applications, including advanced features such as Virtual Machines, Flex Media Server, and Surveillance Station

-Straightforward setup process and easy-to-use
+Straightforward setup process and easy-to-use; runs cool and quiet

 Cons